HardOrange/ChaoticClementine/README.md

 ChaoticClementine
 =================

-An SMS-Based Event-Planning Event for Google App Engine.
+An SMS-Based Event-Planning Sevice for Google App Engine.